billgathen/yieldmanager2/README.md

 # Alpha software: updates currently broken...

 # Why yieldmanager2?
-Why not just go 1.0 with [the existing gem](http://github.com/billgathen/yieldmanager)?
+Why not go 1.0 with [the existing gem](http://github.com/billgathen/yieldmanager)?

 Backward-compatibility.
 I'd gotten most of the way down the road of a complete rewrite, ditching soap4r and hpricot (both stone-dead projects), when I realized that supporting